Twisted Self-Similarity and the Einstein Vacuum Equations: Twisted Self-Similar Spacetimes: Definitions and Canonical Gauges

 where $P$ is a suitable function, $h_A$ is a suitable $1$-form which takes values in the cotangent bundle of the $\mathbb{S}^2$ at a given value of $\left(\rho,t\right)$, $\slashed{g}_{AB}$ is a suitable Riemannian metric on the $\mathbb{S}^2$ at any given value of $\left(\rho,t\right)$, the null hypersurface $\mathcal{H}_0$ (see Definition~\ref{ijo93u92}) corresponds to the hypersurface $\{\rho = 0\}$, and we require that $P|_{\{\rho = 0\}} = \left|h\right|_{\slashed{g}}^2|_{\{\rho = 0\}}$.

-We say that a $\epsilon$-twisted self-similar spacetime is an $\left(\epsilon,N\right)$-regular twisted self-similar spacetime if it may be put into a homothetic gauge where the metric components have the following regularity:
+We say that an $\epsilon$-twisted self-similar spacetime is an $\left(\epsilon,N\right)$-regular twisted self-similar spacetime if it may be put into a homothetic gauge where the metric components have the following regularity:

-where $h^A = \slashed{g}^{AB}h_B$.
+where $\left(h^{\sharp}\right)^A \doteq \slashed{g}^{AB}h_B$.

-We further assume that there exists a small constant $c > 0$ (which is sufficiently small depending on $N$) such that
+We further assume that there exists a small constant $d > 0$ (which is sufficiently small depending on $N$) such that

 and takes the value $0$ at $\{\rho = 0\}$.
 Finally, we assume the following global smallness conditions:

 In the above we use some specification of a round metric $\mathring{\slashed{g}}_{AB}$ on each sphere along $\{t = -1\}$ so that $\mathcal{L}_{\rho}\mathring{\slashed{g}}_{AB} = 0$, and $\alpha$ denotes a suitable multi-index.